foxfabi/docker-webdev/README.md

 - [**Gitea**](https://gitea.io/) Repository and Issue tracker.
 - [**MailCatcher**](https://mailcatcher.me/) to catch all mail and stores it for display.

+## Initial services configuration

+### Gitea

+- To access gitea from your development environment you should set `SSH-Server-Domain` and `Gitea-Base-URL` to an appropriate resolvable name or IP address.
+- Add the administration user on setup or the first user registerd will be the admin

 ## Command line usage

 **Since everything that has to do with the stack, only runs in the container, you have to put the commands into the corresponding container.**